phoenixframework/phoenix/README.md

 end
 ```

-This mounts the socket router on /ws and also register the channel from earlier as `channel`.
+This mounts the socket router at `/ws` and also registers the above channel as `channel`.
 Let's recap:

  * The mountpoint for the socket in the router (/ws) has to match the route used on the JavaScript side when creating the new socket.
  * The channel name in the router has to match the first parameter on the JavaScript call to `socket.join`